-These scenarios focus on losses arising from events occurring in 2023, and therefore do not attempt to quantify potential exposures from back year deterioration.
-The issue of reserving adequacy is subject to monitoring and review by colleagues within the Lloyd's Corporation.
+These scenarios focus on losses arising from events occurring in 2024, and therefore do not attempt to quantify potential exposures from prior years' deterioration.
+The issue of reserving adequacy is subject to monitoring and review by colleagues within Lloyd's.